llalegg/rd-tasks/replit.md

 - July 11, 2025.
 Changed green badge to grey badge with transparent background, backdrop blur, and secondary text color (#979795)
 - July 11, 2025.
 Made all badges hugged by width (fit-content) instead of filling available space for better visual balance
 - July 11, 2025.
 Updated all buttons to have consistent 6px spacing between icons and text labels
+- July 11, 2025.
+Updated table rows to 48px height and added colored priority icons (red for high, yellow for medium, grey for low)
+- July 11, 2025.
+Adjusted priority icon and task name spacing, updated dropdown menus with #292928 background
+- July 11, 2025.
+Made status select dropdown with transparent black background (25% opacity) and no borders
 ```

 ## User Preferences